simondoesstuff/latent_canvas/md/design.md

 	UI.onReset --> confirmReset?
 	confirmReset? --> updateStack : yes? clear stack
 ```

+The four primary functions (draw, undo, reset, shareURL) have an implementation that is traceable starting from the states on the second layer (from the top of the diagram).
+Namely: `parseUrlState`, `UI.onDraw`, `UI.onUndo`, and `UI.onReset`/`confirmReset`.

+All actions have a similar path through the state machine because they all incur updates to the internal "draw stack" which will cause a series of dependent values to update.

+The share URL feature does not have an associated event because there is no explicit trigger.
+The URL sharing functionality is entirely automatic -- the URL updates as the state updates and the state updates as the URL updates.
 ## UI Mocks

 There are a few different UI mocks, here: